qpliu/esolang/intercal/README.md

 interpretation is to read starting with subscript 1 and ending with the largest subscript.
-For multi-dimensional arrays, the leftmost subscript will will run through its entire range from 1 to its largest subscript, then reset to 1 with the next leftmost subscript incremented to its next value, and similarly for all its subscripts until all the subscripts have are at their largest values.
+For multi-dimensional arrays, the leftmost subscript will will run through its entire range from 1 to its largest subscript, then reset and run through its entire range again with the next leftmost subscript incremented to its next value, and similarly for all its subscripts until all the subscripts have their largest values.

-Section 4.4.13 in the 1973 document says that #3999 reads out as MMMIM, which is what this implementation does.
-The 1996 document says that
-#3999 reads out as MMMCMXCIX, which this implementation does not.
+Section 4.4.13 in the 1973 document says that `#3999` reads out as MMMIM, which is what this implementation does.
+The 1996 document says that `#3999` reads out as MMMCMXCIX, which this implementation does not.

 The document does not say what happens when variables are used before being assigned.
-It would make sense for a fatal error to occur in most of the cases, though not in the cases of IGNORE or REMEMBER.
-Since none of the error messages in the document seem to refer to using an uninitialized variable, uninitialized variables will evaluate to 0, and STASHING an uninitialized variable will stash 0.
-For undimensioned arrays, it will be a 0-dimensional array, so evaluating any element will result in error 241, and STASHING an undimensioned array will stash a 0-dimensional array.
-After an array is dimensioned or redimensioned, all array elements contain 0.
+It would make sense for a fatal error to occur in most of the cases, though not in the cases of `IGNORE` or `REMEMBER`.
+Since none of the error codes in the document seem to refer to using an uninitialized variable, uninitialized variables will evaluate to `#0`, and `STASHING` an uninitialized variable will stash `#0`.
+Undimensioned arrays will be 0-dimensional arrays, so evaluating any element will result in error 241, and `STASHING` an undimensioned array will stash a 0-dimensional array.
+After an array is dimensioned or redimensioned, all the array elements contain `#0`.

 The C-INTERCAL documentation says that spaces cannot be added inside a decimal number in an INTERCAL program.
 This restriction is not in the 1973 document or the 1996 document, so this implementation allows spaces (and line breaks) inside numbers.

-Since section 4.4.11 says that PLEASE GIVE UP has the effect of a PLEASE RESUME #80, this implementation will never produce error 632.
-On second thought, this implementation will produce error 632 when terminating via a resume statement, and PLEASE GIVE UP will be different than PLEASE RESUME #80, as the former will terminate without an error and the latter will terminate with error 632.
+Since section 4.4.11 says that `PLEASE GIVE UP` has the effect of a `PLEASE RESUME #80`, this implementation will never produce error 632.
+On second thought, this implementation will produce error 632 when terminating via a resume statement, and `PLEASE GIVE UP` will be different than `PLEASE RESUME #80`, as the former will terminate without an error and the latter will terminate with error 632.

-Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not documented, the error messages are taken from the C-INTERCAL documentation, with the exception of error 579 when WRITING IN an empty line, which is "WHAT YOU WRITE DOES NOT COUNT" in this implementation.
+Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not documented, the error messages are taken from the C-INTERCAL documentation, with the exception of error 579 when `WRITING IN` an empty line, which is "WHAT YOU WRITE DOES NOT COUNT" in this implementation.
 On second thought, an empty line shall result in error 562, instead of inventing messages that are not in any of the documents.
 Some research shows that